ErickWendel/erickwendel-contributions-mcp/README.md

 ![](./demos/claude-conf.png)

-8. Go to the chat an ask "Are there videos about RAG?"
+8. Go to the chat and ask "Are there videos about RAG?"

 ![](./demos/videos-about-rag.jpeg)

 ### Free Alternative Using MCPHost

-If you don't have access to Claude, you can use [MCPHost](https://github.com/mark3labs/mcphost) with Ollama as a free alternative.
+If you don't have access to Claude Desktop, you can use [MCPHost](https://github.com/mark3labs/mcphost) with Ollama as a free alternative.
 MCPHost is a CLI tool that enables Large Language Models to interact with MCP servers.

 1. Install MCPHost:
 ```bash
 go install github.com/mark3labs/mcphost@latest
 ```

-2. Create a config file (e.g., [./mcp.jsonc](./mcp.jsonc)`):
+2. Create a config file (e.g. [./mcp.jsonc](./mcp.jsonc)):
 ```json
 {
   "mcpServers": {